Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 - Due to culture taking days, cannot wait for culture to drive choice of drug
 - Empiric antibiotics are administered
 - Therapy modified based on culture result
+- Early [[Dexamethasone]] is recommended to reduce risk of mortality (Step pneumo) and hearing loss (H Influenza).
+	- Damage due to bacterial cell death leading to damage and inflammation of surrounding tissue
+	- Gien empirically *prior* to antibiotics
+	- Adults:
+		- **Continue** only if S. pneumonia is causative agent
+	- Children
+		- Greatest benefit with H Influenze type B (rare due to vaccination)
+		- Controversial

 If meningococcaemia is suspected in **community** setting, use:
 1. Benzylpenicillin IV, quickly